johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 2
   final: true
   lyric: |
-    I make my voice heard to trigger in you
+    I make my voice heard to trigger in you the electric shock.
-    The electric shock
   commentary: |
     There’s a forceful momentum to this song that’s quite fun.